Gladys Bakubaku-Vos

-Ntombezanele Gladys Bakubaku-Vos (born 6 June 1966) is a South African politician serving as a Member of the Western Cape Provincial Parliament since May 2019.
-She was a municipal councillor of the Stellenbosch Local Municipality.
+Ntombezanele Gladys Bakubaku-Vos (born 6 June 1966) is a South African politician who served as a Member of the Western Cape Provincial Parliament from May 2019 until May 2024.
+Prior to serving in the provincial parliament, she was a municipal councillor of the Stellenbosch Local Municipality.
 Bakubaku-Vos is a member of the African National Congress (ANC).

 On 5 May 2020, Bakubaku-Vos announced that she had tested positive for COVID-19.
 In response, the Western Cape Provincial Parliament announced that it would undergo a decontamination and sanitisation process.